rzieber/3D-PAWS_Data_Processing_Tools/file_reformatters/README.md

 # Dependancies
 * csv - for reformatting from csv to tsv
 * os - for filepath management
+* json - for reformatting from json to dataframe
 * pandas

 ```python